gotson/komga/README.md

 - Edit metadata for your series and books
 - Import embedded metadata automatically
 - Webreader with multiple reading modes
-- Manage multiple users, with per-library access control
+- Manage multiple users, with per-library access control, age restrictions, and labels restrictions
 - Offers a REST API, many community tools and scripts can interact with Komga
 - Download book files, whole series, or read lists
 - Duplicate files detection